gmitchener/MachineLearning/README.md

 # MachineLearning
-This is a repository to share my machine learning code practice and development.
+This is a repository to share a selection of my machine learning code practice and development.